nasircsms/mattermost-plugin-spybot/README.md

 Has the slash commands `/spy @username` and `/unspy @username`

-You get a notification when the person is online, offline, is away, or 'do not disturb'.
+You get a notification when the person is online, offline, or 'do not disturb'.  (away is ignored)

 ![screenshot.png](screenshot.png)